 Provider agencies function as AWC FMS providers.
 Under the AWC FMS model, the AWC FMS and the participant/surrogate must collaborate to offer a high level of choice and control to participants/surrogates, but the AWC FMS is ultimately responsible for ensuring that this occurs.
 The focus of the AWC FMS is to afford participants/surrogates with the ability to be effective managing employers and to support them in recruiting and referring workers to the AWC FMS for hire, managing worker day-to-day responsibilities and schedules, and discharging workers from the home when necessary.
 The AWC FMS must fully embrace and apply the philosophies of self- determination and self-directed support services by providing participants/surrogates with a high level of choice and control over the how services identified by the service plan process are provided and the workers who provide them.
-AWC FMS providers are responsible to develop and maintain a system and written policies and procedures that reflect ODP policy and afford participants/surrogates with the ability to recruit, interview, and select qualified support service workers for hire by the FMS; as well as the ability to be managing employers.
+AWC FMS providers are responsible to develop and maintain a system and written policies and procedures that reflect ODP policy and afford participants/surrogates with the ability to be managing employers.

 - Participant/Common Law Employer.
 The participant (or the participant's representative) is the common law employer of workers who provide waiver services.
 An IRS-approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and state law.
 Supports are available to assist the participant in conducting employer-related functions. - ii.
 Participant Decision Making Authority.
 The participant (or the participant's representative) has decision making authority over workers who provide waiver services.
-Select one or more decision making authorities that participants exercise:
+Select one or more decision making authorities that participants exercise: - Recruit staff - Refer staff to agency for hiring (co-employer) - Select staff from worker registry - ✓ Hire staff common law employer - Verify staff qualifications - Obtain criminal history and/or background investigation of staff

-~ Recruit staff

-✓ Refer staff to agency for hiring (co-employer)

-Select staff from worker registry

-✓ Hire staff common law employer

-Verify staff qualifications

-Obtain criminal history and/or background investigation of staff

 Specify how the costs of such investigations are compensated:

-\

-✓ Specify additional staff qualifications based on participant needs and preferences so long as such 1
+Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.

-~ qualifications are consistent with the qualifications specified in Appendix C-1/C-3.
-Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
+- Determine staff duties consistent with the service specifications in Appendix C-1/C-3.

-~ Determine staff wages and benefits subject to State limits
+- ↓ Determine staff wages and benefits subject to State limits

-✓ Schedule staff
+- Schedule staff

-✓ Orient and instruct staff in duties
+- ✓ Orient and instruct staff in duties

-✓ Supervise staff
+- ✓ Supervise staff

-✓ Evaluate staff performance
+- Evaluate staff performance

-✓ Verify time worked by staff and approve time sheets
+- Verify time worked by staff and approve time sheets

-✓ Discharge staff (common law employer)
+- ✓ Discharge staff (common law employer)

-Discharge staff from providing services (co-employer)
+- Discharge staff from providing services (co-employer)

-Other
+- Other

-Specify:

-^

-V